Emotional Awareness: Creating Female Empowerment And Success

 4. Turn your pursuit of beauty into an opportunity to learn more about your health.

 Health is the foundation of beautiful skin.
-At Pure + simple, we use Ayurveda to help remedy our clients’ skincare concerns and encourage them to approach their beauty from a holistic perspective.
+At Pure + Simple, we use Ayurveda to help remedy our clients’ skincare concerns and encourage them to approach their beauty from a holistic perspective.
 From treating my own skin, I realized that my acne, my ruddiness, and my fine lines were rooted in my poor digestion and frenetic overactive life.
-I speak more about how our vanity can be good for our health here.

 5. Beauty is Mind Body Spirit.